 The Cretan stone marten (scient.
-Martes foina bunites) is a nice mammal, arboreous, night owl, carnivorous and fruit-eater that lives alone (except for the mating season) in rock fissures, in tree hollows, in raptors’ abandoned nests, in desert underground galleries, in sparse forests, in bushy places and in gorges.
+Martes foina bunites) is a beautiful arboreous, nocturnal, carnivorous and fruit-eater mammal that lives alone (except for the mating season) in rock fissures, in tree hollows, in abandoned nests, in desert underground galleries, in sparse forests, in bushy places and in gorges.

-Its food mostly consists of hares, rodents, mice and rats, but also worms, birds’ eggs, fruits and of course hens.
+Its food mostly consists of hares, rodents, mice and rats, but also worms, eggs, fruits and, of course, hens.
 It stays hidden during the day and at night it starts its activity for the search of food.
-It sets an ambush and attacks Animals that constitute its prey.
+It sets an ambush and attacks animals that constitute its prey.
 It approaches without any noise mostly when they are asleep and strangles them by biting them at the neck.

-The female after a pregnancy of 9months gives birth to 3-4 youngsters in March or at the beginning of April, places them in a tree cavity that it has filled with moss and takes good care of them.
+The female after a pregnancy of 9 months gives birth to 3-4 youngsters in March or at the beginning of April, places them in a tree cavity or rock recess that it has filled with moss and takes care of them.
 After a few weeks they follow their mother in climbing and hunting.

 In Crete about twenty years ago the weasel’s fur had a great commercial value, that’s why it faced the danger of extinction.
 Nowadays it is no longer hunted and thus their population has much increased.
 We find it all over the island, as well as in Karpathos, the Cyclades and the Sporades.
 We often encounter them in the streets at night or at day struck dead by night cars.